Wilhelm II: Political visits to the Ottoman Empire

 In his first visit to Constantinople in 1889, Wilhelm secured the sale of German-made rifles to the Ottoman Army.
-Later on, he had his second political visit to the Ottoman Empire as a guest of Sultan Abdulhamid II.
-The Kaiser started his journey to the Ottoman Eyalets with Constantinople on 16 October 1898; then he went by yacht to Haifa on 25 October.
+Later on, he had his second political visit to the Ottoman Empire as a guest of Sultan Abdul Hamid II.
+The Kaiser started his journey with a visit to Constantinople on 16 October 1898; then he went by yacht to Haifa on 25 October.
 After visiting Jerusalem and Bethlehem, the Kaiser went back to Jaffa to embark to Beirut, where he took the train passing Aley and Zahlé to reach Damascus on 7 November.
 While visiting the Mausoleum of Saladin the following day, the Kaiser made a speech:

 In the face of all the courtesies extended to us here, I feel that I must thank you, in my name as well as that of the Empress, for them, for the hearty reception given us in all the towns and cities we have touched, and particularly for the splendid welcome extended to us by this city of Damascus.
 Deeply moved by this imposing spectacle, and likewise by the consciousness of standing on the spot where held sway one of the most chivalrous rulers of all times, the great Sultan Saladin, a knight sans peur et sans reproche, who often taught his adversaries the right conception of knighthood, I seize with joy the opportunity to render thanks, above all to the Sultan Abdul Hamid for his hospitality.
 May the Sultan rest assured, and also the three hundred million Mohammedans scattered over the globe and revering in him their caliph, that the German Emperor will be and remain at all times their friend.